small-tech/jsdb/README.md

   - Inside that directory, you can have zero or more tables.
   - A table is a JSDF file.
   - A JSDF file is a sequence of JavaScript statements that creates a data object (either an object or an array).
 It is an append-only log that is compacted at load.
 JSDF files are valid JavaScript files and should run correctly under any JavaScript interpreter.
   - When you open a database, you get a Proxy instance back, not an instance of JSDB.
-If you need to access the JSDB instance use the special `__database__` property on the proxy object.
-  - When you reference a table or the data within it, you are referencing proxy objects, not the table instance or the data itself.
-Similarly, if you want to access the `JSTable` instance itself, use the special `__table__` property on a table or any of its data.
+  - Similarly, when you reference a table or the data within it, you are referencing proxy objects, not the table instance or the data itself.

 When you open a database, JSDB loads in any `.js` files it can find in your database directory.
 Doing so creates the data structures defined in those files in memory.
 Alongside, JSDB also creates a structure of [proxies](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) that mirrors the data structure and traps (captures) calls to get, set, or delete values.
 Every time you set or delete a value, the corresponding JavaScript statement is appended to your table on disk.